Wholemeal Gluten Free Sourdough Kit Recipe

 5. Preheat & bake

-Preheat oven and Dutch oven/pot to 240–250 °C for 30–45 minutes.
+Preheat oven and Dutch oven/pot to 240–250 °C with the dutch oven inside for 30–45 minutes.

 If using a Dutch oven: